Evans Endowed Nursing Scholarship

 - If the applicant has applied for financial aid through their college/university, attach the financial aid award letter, or SAR from their FAFSA.

-- Signed references from two people who have know the applicant for a minimum of one year and are not friends or relatives.
+- Signed references from two people who have known the applicant for a minimum of one year and are not friends or relatives.
 One letter must be from a prerequisite instructor or nursing instructor.
+Both letters must be dated for the current calendar year.

-- A limited number of scholarship award will made per academic year.
+- A limited number of scholarship awards will made per academic year.

 - Each scholarship award will be made for one academic year.